Plugin Development for Moodle LMS

 Who This Is For

-• Teams with specific Moodle workflows that are not well served by off-the-shelf plugins
+• Teams with specific Moodle LMS workflows that are not well served by off-the-shelf plugins

-• Organisations that need something useful built rather than a generic web app bolted onto Moodle
+• Organisations that need something useful built rather than a generic web app bolted onto the platform

-• Internal teams that need delivery support for a clearly defined Moodle feature idea
+• Internal teams that need delivery support for a clearly defined feature idea

 Why Cheltenham Interactive